 This way, my least favorite part of each morning can be avoided.
 You know the part where the children wander aimlessly around the house looking for things like library books and gym shoes as the school bus rolls by and my eye twitch turns into a migraine?

-Pick out everyone’s outfits ahead of time.
-5 of 8
+4. Pick out everyone’s outfit ahead of time.

 I know some families that pick out their kids’ outfits for the whole week on Sunday night.
 That would be awesome if it actually worked for us (but it doesn’t).
 The outfit picked out for Tuesday is for sunny weather, and now it’s going rain.
 The outfit picked out for Friday is a dress, and I forgot I have P.E.
 So this year, we’re going to adopt this practice but focus on the next day.
 So each night, we’ll add picking out our clothes (me too, by the way, not just the kids) to our bedtime checklist.

 Have ingredients like apples, peanut butter, yogurt, and eggs available so you can whip up a quick and easy breakfast in the morning!

 6. Have kids make their lunch the night before.

 My friend told me she has rules about lunches.
 Rule #1: Kids make their own lunches.
 Rule #2: If the lunches aren’t made by 7AM, you buy lunch that day.
 I love these rules because I want to make lunch never and my kids want to bring lunch always.
 But my youngest is 4, and guess what?
 She can slap cheese on bread.
 So if they want to bring it, they have to make it themselves.
 My job is to provide a gentle reminder; the rest is up to them.